 - 3.1.
-The Global College expects its learners, as professionals, to be fully committed to their personal and professional development.
+The Global College expects its students, as professionals, to be fully committed to their personal and professional development.
 EPME programs should not only satisfy personal academic goals but advance your leadership potential as well. - 3.2.
-Learner conduct that tends to disrupt the successful achievement of the Global College mission and other learners' performance will not be tolerated.
+Student conduct that tends to disrupt the successful achievement of the Global College mission and other students' performance will not be tolerated.
 Behavior that disrupts course activities may be subject not only to academic sanctions but to military disciplinary action as well.
 Global College faculty and staff determine, along with military decorum, what is and is not acceptable.
-Incidents of a disruptive nature

-- will be brought to the attention of the Chief, Academic Affairs, for inquiry and action.
-Any learner who is undergoing a review board or investigative proceedings related to unprofessional or academic misconduct will be placed on administrative hold status.
-While on administrative hold, learners will not be allowed to enroll in courses pending resolution. - 3.3.
+Incidents of a disruptive nature will be brought to the Course Director.
+The Course Director will investigate and if warranted forward the case to the Chief, Academic Affairs to be adjudicated at a Distance Learning Academic Review Committee.
+Any student who is undergoing a review board or investigative proceedings related to unprofessional or academic misconduct will be placed on administrative hold status.
+While on administrative hold, students will not be allowed to enroll in courses pending resolution. - 3.3.
 Fraternization and unprofessional relationships can adversely affect the academic environment within EPME.
-Learners as well as EPME faculty are expressly prohibited from engaging in actions or activities which result in, or create the appearance of favoritism, misuse of office, or the abandonment of organizational goals for personal interest.
+Students as well as EPME faculty are expressly prohibited from engaging in actions or activities which result in, or create the appearance of favoritism, misuse of office, or the abandonment of organizational goals for personal interest.
 Violations may result in administrative actions and removal from EPME and Air University programs. - 3.4.
 Sexual harassment is not only a breach of ethics and integrity, but also a crime.
 As a military institution, Air University upholds the highest standards of professional and personal conduct.
-As members of the Air Force and as learners, all must be treated with dignity and respect.
+As members of the Air Force and as students, all must be treated with dignity and respect.
 Any form of sexual harassment, discrimination, or mistreatment, either inside or outside the EPME academic setting will not be tolerated. - 3.4.1.
 Air University's goal is to maintain an environment free from sexual harassment.
 No one may make comments, remarks, or take actions of a sexual nature that might offend others.
-These actions and words are not covered by nor protected as academic freedom referred to in section 5.0. - 3.4.2.
-Learners, faculty, and staff are obligated to inform others if they are aware of offensive comments or actions.
-Those who violate the sexual harassment policy are subject to administrative and/or disciplinary actions as outlined in AETC Instruction 36-2909, Recruiting, Education, Accessions, and Training Standards of Conduct and the UCMJ.
+These actions and words are not covered by nor protected as academic freedom referred to in section 5.0.

+3.4.2.
+Students, faculty, and staff are obligated to inform others if they are aware of offensive comments or actions.
+Those who violate the sexual harassment policy are subject to administrative and/or disciplinary actions as outlined in AFI36-2909_AETCSUP Air Force Professional Relationships and Conduct and the Uniform Code of Military Justice (UCMJ).